cksystemsteaching/selfie/README.md

 }
 ```

 So, first of all, what is the difference between a global and a local variable?
 It is the *scope* of the variable, that is, where in the code the variable can be used and where not, and it is the *memory* for the value of the variable, that is, where in memory and in particular how often the value is stored.

+> A global variable can be used in all procedures

 A global variable is declared outside of any procedure body, can be used in all procedures, and its value is stored in memory only once.
 In short, it can be used everywhere and it only has one value.
 In the above code, `f` in `tail_recursive` and `factorial` refers to the same global variable `f`.
 Thus, instead of returning values, `tail_recursive` may operate directly on `f` and thus communicate with other procedures such as `factorial` implicitly through `f`.
 In fact, the return type of `tail_recursive` is not `int` but `void` which means that `tail_recursive` neither returns any value explicitly nor can be called in a `return` statement.

-> Local variables are a special case of formal parameters
+> A local variable can only be used in the procedure in which it is declared

 In contrast, a local variable can only be used in the procedure in which it is declared such as the local variable `f` in the iterative version of `factorial`.
 Moreover, the value of a local variable of a given procedure is stored in memory for each call to the procedure.
 This is exactly like formal and actual parameters!

 Remember, the recursive version of `factorial` stores the value of `n` for each call to `factorial` to be able to multiply it by the result of the next call to `factorial`.
-Local variables are in fact just a special case of formal parameters.
-We could do without local variables and just use formal parameters.
-However, using local variables is more concise than using formal parameters for storing information that is only relevant within a procedure body.
+Local variables are therefore just a special case of formal parameters.
+We could live without local variables and just use formal parameters.
+However, using local variables is more concise than using formal parameters for storing information that is only relevant within a procedure.

 > Tail recursion is iteration by recursion

 Interestingly, the above code looks almost like the code of the iterative version!
 That is because tail recursion is like iteration, just by different means.
 Tail recursion uses a procedure with an `if` statement and a termination condition, here `n > 1`, rather than a `while` loop with the same loop condition.
 The loop itself is constructed by the tail-recursive procedure call, here `tail_recursive(n - 1);`.

 So, you might ask why all this matters.
 Well, there is an important lesson to be learned here.
 When it comes to programming there are lots of different ways of writing code that in the end may do exactly the same thing.
 First of all, there are lots of different programming languages.
 But even if you stick to just one language, there are still lots of different choices to be made such as iteration versus recursion and global versus local variables.
 To make matters worse, these concepts may be called something else in other programming languages.
 However, their fundamental nature is always the same.
-An important goal of this book is to enable you to make informed choices no matter which programming environments and languages you actually use.
+An important goal of this book is to enable you to make informed decisions no matter which programming environment and language you actually use.

 > Pointers: from integers to data structures